Just to recap, in our previous study on Barnabas, we learned that:

 What about us mothers?
 I was a stay-at-home mother for many years.
 We can change the world through our children.
 Why do you think the world wants to sink their teeth into them?
 We may never travel location to location, but if we discipled our children, taught them the truth of God’s word, taught them to have a relationship with God, taught them to complete tasks given them, to do right, speak right, especially in the eyes of God, we have shown them many qualities Barnabas had, which is a wonderful thing!

-Father, we know we’re imperfect human beings just like Barnabas was.
+We know we’re imperfect human beings just like Barnabas was.
 Forgive us for our imperfections, but help us be like him where his good characteristics are concerned.
 And even greater than Barnabas, help us to be more like Jesus.
 Barnabas showed us the way of working in the Kingdom, but Jesus IS the Kingdom…the way, the truth, and the life, and we thank You for that!
 Help us know you, see you, and hear you more!
 Amen